matiasbenary/testdocusaurus/docs/tutorial-extras/translate-your-site.md

 # Translate your site

-Let's translate `docs/intro.md` to French.
+Let's translate `docs/intro.md` to French.For example

 ## Configure i18n